windmill-labs/windmilldocs/docs/core_concepts/6_trigger_flows/index.md

 new letter, they won't do anything.

 The key part is that opened letters are not placed back in the mailbox.
-In Windmill, a **Trigger Script** has the job to keep track of what's processed and what's not.
+In Windmill, **a Trigger Script has the job to keep track of what's processed and what's not**.

 :::

-Flows can be scheduled through the Flow UI using a CRON expression and then activating the schedule as seen in the image below.
+**Flows can be scheduled through the Flow UI** using a CRON expression and then activating the schedule as seen in the image below.

 ![Schedule Scripts](./schedule-flow.png)

 The following TypeScript code is an example of the first module of a Flow that